xiangsam/arxiv-daily/README.md

 - Score papers based on the gathered affiliations.
 - Allow specifying the used online LLM (need OpenAI-like interface.)
 - Add a Kimi button for reading and summarizing papers (based on the Kimi website).
+- Add a Like button for marking papers you are interested in.

 ## 🧐 About <a name = "about"></a>